Character Simulation – A Way to Add Human Touch to Your Elearning Courses

 Communication and interaction are the key features between learner and trainer, to enhance the quality of learning.
 These features are the major benefits of the classroom training, as the learners get immediate support and help from the trainers.
 Do you think it will be possible to bring that sense of connection and interactivity into your elearning?
 If yes, how do you achieve it?

-Character simulation (avatars) can be a way through which you could bring the sense of connection and interactivity, into your elearning.
-The main idea of character simulation is to involve the learner into a social experience.
-It uses a simulated person who guides and Communicates with the learner, throughout the training.
+Instructional design can play a major role in creating a sense of connection and interactivity in elearning.
+One way to achieve this is through character simulation (avatars), which involves the learner in a social experience.
+It uses a simulated person who guides and communicates with the learner, throughout the training.
 The character can be a general persona or a familiar personality like the CEO, a client or a well-known expert.

 Now let’s look at some of the ways to design and use characters in elearning.